 LPS 1175, or to give it its full reference – Loss Prevention Standard (LPS) 1175: Issue 7.3, is an important security standard.
-The standard relates to requirements and testing procedures for the Loss Prevention Certification Board (LPCB) approval and listing of intruder resistant building components, strong point, security enclosures and free standing barriers.
+The standard relates to requirements and testing procedures for the Loss Prevention Certification Board (LPCB) approval and listing of intruder-resistant building components, strong points, security enclosures and free-standing barriers.

 LPS 1175 covers a broad range of physical security products and services, including, for the first time, Security Portals.
 In fact, our C190-S1 to S3 Cylindrical Security Portals are the first in the world to gain approval to Loss Prevention Standard (LPS) 1175: Issue 7 Security Ratings 1 to 3.

 Specifying products that are approved to LPCB’s LPS 1175 is a requirement on projects in many different sectors including education, finance, healthcare, manufacturing, the public sector, residential, retail and utilities.

 Until now, those specifying physical security products often had to make compromises between safeguarding building occupants and retaining the aesthetics of the entrance area.
 That’s because they really only had two choices:

 - Specify a low-level security solution that looked aesthetically pleasing, such as a revolving door.
 However, these aren’t designed to resist a forced entry attempt and wouldn’t meet LPS 1175.

 - Specify an LPS 1175 approved doorset that creates a robust physical entrance barrier but won’t prevent tailgating – this is where someone simply follows the person in front to gain unauthorised access.
 In addition, they usually have minimal glazing, making them look very austere.